appdev-projects/array-chapter/README.md

 ### array_element_square.rb

 Ask the user to enter at least 2 numbers.
 Store the user's input.
+The first few lines of code provided in the file does this for you.

 Print the square of the second-to-last number that the user enters.